1. Overview

 7.9.2.
 Recolor

-For example, the following image
+For example, consider the following image:

 image.recolor_opa(200);